Brakets-Be/Linguify/README.md

 # Linguify
-A web javascript library for client side multi-language website managment.
+Linguify a web javascript library for client side string localization

 Linguify is a small JS library developed by Brakets SRL Belgium that allows developers to manage website languages on the client side.
 This allows users to change the language without having to refresh the page but also allows for easier language managment for landing